Have you ever walked behind a waterfall?

 I was not aware of it while being there, but there is another waterfall close to Seljalandsfoss called Gljúfrabúi.
 This is hidden behind some rocks and not as many tourists visit it.

-Continuing South you’ll find another well-known Icelandic waterfall, Skógafoss.
+Continuing south you’ll find Skógafoss.
 Despite it being the same height as Seljalandsfoss, it is a lot wider (25 m) and if you’re lucky enough to enjoy some sunshine, it will be accompanied by a beautiful rainbow.

 There is one thing you should definitely do here.
 Take the path right next to the waterfall and ascend until you reach the top.
 As a reward you’ll find the first spot in Iceland that really gave me goosepumps!
 The river flows up until the glaciars through mountains and an endless stretch of green.
-Walk for another 5 minutes and the landscape will turn into a different postcard in your mind.
+Walk for another 5 minutes and the landscape will turn into a different postcard.

 From here, continue on the main road until you reach the coast, where the famous black sand beach of Reynisfjara is (commonly known with the name of the nearby village of Vík).
-Before descending towards the beach you can stop at the top of a cliff where the view will take your breath away!
+Make a quick stop at the top of the nearby cliff where the view will take your breath away!
 At the back, green mountains and volcanoes.
 On the side, black sand.
 In front of you, the sea.
 The contrast of colours seems fake for how perfectly painted it is.

 You’ll reach the beach if you follow the Reynisfjari sign towards Route 215 and drive for another 10 minutes.
-Here you’ll see basalt columns which can be found in other places in Iceland, such as Svartifoss.
+Here you find basalt columns which can be seen in other places in Iceland, such as Svartifoss.
 When lava descends it can take several tens of years to cool down.
 During that process, the contraction causes cracks which allow for the formation of hexagonally-shaped columns.
 Because of their magical appearance, it comes as no surprise that Icelandic legends talk about trolls being turned into rocky columns after the sun rose from the darkness of the night.

 When visiting Reynisfjara take extra care!
 There is a phenomenon called “sneaker waves” which took lives in the past and can be unpredictable.
 Stronger waves develop and crash on the shore, taking back anything they can.
 So don’t get too close to the water, always face it and don’t underestimate how close they’ll get to you.